 Let me give you an example of this:

 Let’s say Mary joins an evangelical church that is very controlling.
 The people in the church want to dictate how she dresses, who she spends time with, the work she does.
 It’s all a bit cultish.
-She begins to freak out and decides to leave.
-The people in the church attempt to re-enlist her in their church, saying that God is angry with her and that she needs to do as they say (this is a true story and actually happened to me.)
+She decides it is not for her and she is going to leave.
+The people in the church attempt to keep her in their church, saying that God is angry with her and that she needs to do as they say (this is a true story and actually happened to me.)

 That is really the key here – curses can only affect you if you believe they can OR if you believe you deserve the curse.

-Sometimes people write to me because another ‘psychic’ has told them that they have been cursed and that they need to pay a fee to remove it.
-This happens a lot online, especially when free readings are advertised – you hand over your email address and the psychic gives you a general cold reading that is sent out to everyone.
+Sometimes people write to me because a ‘psychic’ has told them that they have been cursed and that they need to pay a fee to remove it.
+This happens a lot online, especially when free readings are advertised – you hand over your email address and the person gives you a general cold reading that is sent out to everyone.
 You think it might be real.
-Then the psychic starts to harrass you day after day, telling you that you’re cursed and for $50 they’ll remove the curse.
-These ‘psychics’ aren’t psychic – they’re scammers.
+Then the intuitive starts to harass you day after day, telling you that you’re cursed and for $50 they’ll remove the curse.
+These ‘psychics’ are scammers.
 This has happened to me online several years ago (I got hounded every day by a psychic who wanted to convince me I was cursed) and it’s what often happens when you enter your email address into a form for a free reading.
-So I’d advise against signing up for free readings (even though I’ve offered genuine ones myself in the past in exchange for signing up to my newsletter, the genuine ones are few and far between.)
-Now I only give paid readings.

-If you would like more advice on choosing a reputable psychic, check out my article: 4 Tips for Choosing a Psychic.
+And if you would like more advice on choosing a reputable psychic, check out this article: 4 Tips for Choosing an Intuitive.